Kuutioo/aqpy/README.md

 # AQPY

-Bot made with Python for AdventureQuest Worlds
+Bot made with Python for AdventureQuest Worlds that runs in the terminal window